We earn commissions from brands listed on this site, which influences how listings are presented.

 The most fundamental difference between simple and compound interest is that simple interest only applies to the principal amount, while compound interest applies to the principal plus interest.
 Other variances between the two types of interest include:

 • Compound interest can grow at different rates.
-With simple interest, you will typically earn (or be charged) an annual percentage rate, and since the principal amount doesn’t change, the interest won’t either.
-With compound interest, the amount you earn will depend on how often interest is compounded.
-This could be daily, monthly, quarterly, or annually, depending on the financial product.
+With simple interest, interest is calculated on the principal (or outstanding balance).
+With compound interest, growth depends on how often interest is compounded (daily, monthly, quarterly, or annually), depending on the product.

 • Simple interest is more favorable for borrowers.
 The straightforward formula and predictable payments associated with simple interest make it the better option for most loans.
 That is because compounding interest could result in you paying more over time.